ben-mini/ben-mini.github.io/_posts/2025-06-14-trust-and-procedural-fetishism.md

 date: 2025-06-14
 ---

 I recently finished reading [_Abundance_](https://www.goodreads.com/book/show/176444106-abundance) by Ezra Klein and Derek Thompson.
 The book explains the various missteps taken by the U.S. government that led us to where we are today: a bureaucratic sludge of policies and regulations that's caused ambitious projects to go over budget (e.g., Healthcare.gov) or remain unfinished (e.g., California High-Speed Rail).
-Klein and Thompson propose a renaissance of our public institutions - an invigorated era where government "gets out of the way" of itself and executes on projects only it can do.
+Klein and Thompson propose a renaissance of our public institutions- an invigorated era where government "gets out of the way" of itself and executes on projects only it can do.

 A world where existential issues, like housing and energy, are addressed at blazing speeds.